Mont Sainte Victoire – In the Footsteps of Paul Cezanne

 Cezanne’s Love Affair with Mont Sainte Victoire

 The inhabitants of Aix have always loved their 1011 meter high Mont Sainte Victoire.
-Its grandeur is visable practically from everywhere in Aix.
+Its grandeur is visible practically from everywhere in Aix.
 Cezanne also loved this white, rugged limestone mountain.
 He was fascinated how the colors of the mountain changed at different times of the day and in different seasons.

 Just like the Japanese ukiyo-e artist Hokusai, who painted Mount Fuji many times, Cezanne also immortalized Mont Sainte Victoire again and again.
 In fact, Cezanne painted this mountain 87 times!
 Cezanne painted it from different angles, at different times of the day and under different weather conditions.